cmu-delphi/www-main/content/covidcast/methodology.md

 ### Correlation Analyses

 Empirically (analyses conducted as of late April), we find that each of our COVID-19 indicators, averaged over a 1 week period, has a reasonably strong positive correlation (in particular, Spearman correlation, which measures correlation on the scale of ranks and is thus invariant to monotone transformations) with the number of COVID-19 cases confirmed during that same week, as made available through the JHU CSSE COVID-19 GitHub repository.
 The incidence of confirmed COVID-19 cases is arguably viewed as “the standard” metric for current COVID-19 activity (albeit flawed because it is confounded by issues like testing capacity and policy), so this is a reassuring finding.
 An R notebook which explicitly computes these correlations (and is completely self-contained, able to be re-compiled by any user with access to R and RStudio) is available [here](https://cmu-delphi.github.io/covidcast/R-notebooks/signal_correlations.html).

-## Release Log

-{{<releasenotes>}}